matt-gilb/matt-gilb.github.io/_posts/2015-07-23-my-dream-vacation.md

 ---
-title: 'My Dream of a Tropical Life'
+title: "My Dream of a Tropical Life"
-subtitle: 'You better Belize it!'
+subtitle: "You better Belize it!"
 date: 2015-07-23
-description: I am planning on making my next long vacation a trip to Belize.
-I plan on seeing everything from the barrier reef to the jungle mountains.
+description: "I am planning on making my next long vacation a trip to Belize.
+I plan on seeing everything from the barrier reef to the jungle mountains."
 featured_image: "/images/posts/belize_hero.jpg"
 ---